dsa-2/docs/Header-Structure.md

 In DSA 2.0, messages are composed of a header and a body (payload).
 Message headers contain a fixed structure followed by a variable structure, as follows.

 ## Fixed structure
+fixed header are used by all dsa2 message
 * Total length of message: 4 bytes
 * Header length: 2 bytes
 * Method: 2 bytes